What Happens During an ASHRAE Level 2 Site Visit

 - Detailed walkthrough of any mechanical systems we couldn’t fully cover on Day 1

-- Interviews with operations staff about pain points and known issues
+- Detailed interviews with operations staff about pain points, known issues, maintenance history, and operational workarounds

-- Closeout meeting with the facilities lead to confirm next steps
+- Closeout meeting with the facilities lead to confirm next steps, answer questions, and preview the timeline for the final report

 What the Building Team Has to Do